evamo0508/evamo0508.github.io/_pages/cv.md

   * Cardinal Blue Software, Taipei, Taiwan
   * Trained a semantic segmentation model with Mobilenetv2 structure that cut out people from an image and deployed it to the PicCollage mobile app.
-  * Achieved 83% IOU with model size <10mb, 6% better than the o􏰅cial released version.
+  * Achieved 83% IOU with model size <10mb, 6% better than the official released version.

 * Jul-Aug 2018 2018: Summer Intern
   * Coretronic Corporation, Hsinchu, Taiwan